IBM/zvm_ansible/README.md

 Our objective is to get these added to ansible galaxy as official modules at some point - this repo of playbooks, roles, and examples will be expanded as we add function to the collection.

-They are kinda a 1:1 wrapper around a pair of create/delete SMAPI calls or virtual RDR management commands.
+For the ones which use system SMAPI calls they are kinda a 1:1 wrapper around a pair of create/delete SMAPI calls or virtual RDR management commands.
+For the ones which use locally developed SMAPI extensions they are just a method to call that custom function, whatever it does.

 You'll end up with a configuration that looks like this:
 ![diagram of ansible call path to zvm smapi](/docs/zvm_ansible.png)

 When you run the ansible playbooks the rendered python will get pushed to a Linux machine running in the target z/VM partition.
 The python runs there in that target Linux machine, and in turn uses smcli commands to talk to the SMAPI subsystem in z/VM.
 Since we are running our rendered python on something other than the desired resultant Linux Virtual Machine in z/VM we use the `ansible_host` to direct ansible to run our modules on that Linux management system.

-You can create a group of linux virtual machines using the following flow:
+You can create and manage a group of linux virtual machines using the following flow:

 - Create a set of new virtual machines using `zvm_user.py`
 - Adjust the settings of the above virtual machines as desired using `zvm_update_user.py`
+- Add a NICDEF statement with embedded VLAN <vlan-list> to the above virtual machines using `zvm_dirm_nicdef.py`
 - Create a set of new empty disks of various sizes for the above virtual machines using `zvm_minidisk.py`
   - or: Clone an existing gold image into the above virtual machines using `zvm_clone_disk.py`
 - Dedicate a DASD volume or a FCP device to the virtual machine using `zvm_dedicate_dev.py`
 - Direct the new virtual machines to empty their virtual RDR with `zvm_reader_empty.py`
 - Send new network firstboot scripts to the new virtual machines RDRs with `zvm_fileto_reader.py`
 - Start the new virtual machines up with `zvm_startstop_user.py`
+- Change the relative or abolute share of existing virtual machines with `zvm_setshare.py`

 Its also possible to spawn openshift clusters using the above overall approach.